-Identify enrollment rules, including the available enrollment periods Describe the enrollment process Identify circumstances that permit enrollment or plan changes outside of the Open Enrollment period Provide tips to help consumers understand and participate in the annual redetermination and re-enrollment process
+- Identify enrollment rules, including the available enrollment periods - Describe the enrollment process - Identify circumstances that permit enrollment or plan changes outside of the Open Enrollment period - Provide tips to help consumers understand and participate in the annual redetermination and re-enrollment process

+The term "Health Insurance Marketplace®" is a registerd trademark of the U.S. Department of Health & Human Services.
 When used in this document, the term "Health Insurance Marketplace®" or "Marketplace" refers to Federally-facilitated Marketplaces (FFMs), including FFMs where states perform plan management functions, and also refers to State-based Marketplaces on the Federal Platform (SBM-FPs).

-Alt Text A yellow road sign with a black border that reads "OPEN ENROLLMENT AHEAD"
+A yellow road sign with a black border that reads "OPEN ENROLLMENT AHEAD"

-Page: 4 of 38: Enrollment Periods
+Page: 4 of 40: Enrollment Periods